 It's difficult to beat New York Institute of Technology if you want to study Radio, Television & Digital Communication.
 The specific location of Old Westbury, New York, is wonderful for individuals who prefer a less busy, suburban place.

-This college has especially high paid graduates from the general architecture program.
 Because the average SAT score of this school's applicants is around 1,070, admissions officers can afford to be choosy.
+About 75.0% of New York Institute of Technology students are given some form of financial assistance.
 Where is NYIT really succeeding?
 Look into all of the school's rankings.

 It's difficult to beat Asbury University if you want to pursue Radio, Television & Digital Communication as a major.
 Students who enjoy a more slow-paced life will appreciate Asbury University's location in the small town of Wilmore, Kentucky.